rushter/hexora/README.md

 It can be used to:

-* Audit of project dependencies to find possible supply chain attacks.
+- Audit project dependencies to catch potential supply-chain attacks
-* Detect malicious scripts found on various platforms (e.g. pastebin, GitHub, open directories).
+- Detect malicious scripts found on platforms like Pastebin, GitHub, or open directories
-* Analyze IoC files from past security incidents.
+- Analyze IoC files from past security incidents
-* Audit new packages uploaded to PyPi.
+- Audit new packages uploaded to PyPi.

 <img width="600" alt="Hexora example" src="docs/example.gif">